 - A wrist pad can be used to support wrists and forearms.
-It should be soft are rounded, yet firm enough to support weight of wrists.
+It should be soft and rounded, yet firm enough to support the weight of your wrists.

 - A document holder can be used to position documents.
-Documents should be placed at or just below eye level and close enough to the monitor so there is little head motion when the employee looks at the monitor and the document.
+Documents should be placed at or just below eye level and should be close enough to the monitor so there is little head motion when you look at the monitor and the document.

-- A footrest can be used to position feet properly.
+- A footrest can be used to position your feet properly.

 - A backrest can provide support for your lower back.

 - The telephone should be placed within reach.
-It shouldn't be propped between the ear and shoulder.
+It shouldn't be propped between your ear and shoulder.